ietf-teep/architecture/draft-ietf-teep-architecture.md

    an example of Personalization Data might be a secret symmetric key used by a TA to communicate with some service.

-  - Raw Public Key: The raw public key only consists of the SubjectPublicKeyInfo structure of a PKIX certificate {{RFC5280}} that carries the parameters necessary to describe the public key.
-Other serialization formats that do not rely on ASN.1 may also be used.
+  - Raw Public Key: A raw public key consists of only the algorithm identifier (type) of the key and the cryptographic public key material, such as the SubjectPublicKeyInfo structure of a PKIX certificate {{RFC5280}} Other serialization formats that do not rely on ASN.1 may also be used.

   - Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS),